Palestinians: Israel deliberately killed Al Jazeera reporter - NewsBreak

 Palestinians: Israel deliberately killed Al Jazeera reporter

-The conclusion echoed the results of a preliminary investigation announced nearly two weeks ago and were widely expected.
-Israel rejected the findings, with Defense Minister Benny Gantz calling them, “a blatant lie.”
+The findings echoed the results of a preliminary investigation announced nearly two weeks ago and were widely expected.
+Israel rejected the findings, with its military chief saying, “no soldier fired intentionally at a journalist.”Ray Liotta dies at 67: reports

 Abu Akleh, a veteran Palestinian-American reporter for Al Jazeera’s Arabic service, was shot in the head on May 11 during an Israeli military raid in the city of Jenin in the occupied West Bank.